tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 ### 4) Entities

 While reading through this section of the document it is advised to familiarize yourself with the `backend/entities/member_entity` and `backend/entities/applicant_entity` files.
 While we won't go over SQLAlchemy Entities in detail here, refer to the `backend/docs/sqlalchemy` files to understand the basics of how they are used throughout the codebase.
+You should also familiarize yourself with the `backend/entities/organization_entity` and `backend/entities/user_entity` files.
+The User and Organization Entity were vital in integrating our feature into this codebase and you will not be able to further develop our feature without a strong understanding of how these entities work and how they will ultimately be related.

 #### Member Entity

-After reading the documentation on SQLAlchemy Entities, you will notice that we set the Member Entity up to act as an association table between Users and Organizations.
+After reading the documentation on SQLAlchemy Entities and reviewing the related files, you will notice that we set the Member Entity up to act as an association table between Users and Organizations.
 This is because Users and Organizations have a many-to-many relationship where a user can be a part of many organizations while an organization has many members (users) associated with it.

 ```py3
 user_id: Mapped[int] = mapped_column(ForeignKey("user.id"), primary_key=True)